KevinABird/KevinABird.github.io/4_publications.md

 header-img: "img/Banner1-1.jpg"
 ---

-Yim, W C, Swain ML, Ma D, An H, **Bird KA**, Curdie DD, ... & Zhang X.(2022).
+Yim, WC, Swain ML, Ma D, An H, **Bird KA**, Curdie DD, ... & Zhang X.(2022).
 [The final piece of the Triangle of U: Evolution of the tetraploid Brassica carinata genome](https://doi.org/10.1093/plcell/koac249).
 The Plant Cell.
 Early Online

 Fuentes A & **Bird KA** (2021) Heritability is a poor, if not unhelpful, measure of complex human behavioral processes.
 *Behavioral and Brain Sciences*.
 Accepted